AdrienCorenflos/parallel-ps/README.md

 Finally, we implement a lazy resampling scheme to improve the sampling capabilities of our algorithm.

+All the examples are located in the `examples` folder.

 For more details, we refer to our article.

 ## Installation